-- 6.1 The Nomination Committee should make recommendations to the Board on the suitability and qualification of candidates for the position of director of the Company, having regard to the independence and quality of nominees, so as to ensure that all nominations are fair, considered and transparent, that there is a formal procedure for appointments and that succession to the Board is orderly. - 6.2 The Board needs to be satisfied that any director nominee is able to devote sufficient time to carry out his or her duties or responsibilities effectively. - 6.3 Every director should ensure that he or she can give sufficient time and attention to the affairs of the Group.
-A prospective director should not accept an appointment if he or she cannot do so. - 6.4 Each director should disclose to the Company at the time of his or her appointment, in a timely manner upon any change thereafter, and at such other times as the Board may require: - (a) the number and nature of his or her offices held in public companies or organisations and other significant commitments; - (b) the identities of the other public companies or organisations; and - (c) an indication of the time commitment required by each such office or commitment. - 6.5 Where the Board proposes a resolution to elect an individual as an independent non-executive director at a general meeting, it should set out in the circular to shareholders and/or the explanatory statement accompanying the notice of the general meeting the reasons why it believes he or she should be elected and why it considers him or her to be independent. - 6.6 All directors should have formal letters of appointment setting out the key terms and conditions of their appointment. - 6.7 All non-executive directors should be appointed for a specific term, subject to re-election. - 6.8 Where a Board vacancy occurs during the course of the year, the Board may fill the vacancy.
+- 6.1 The Nomination Committee should make recommendations to the Board on the suitability and qualification of candidates for the position of director of the Company, having regard to the independence and quality of nominees, so as to ensure that all nominations are fair, considered and transparent, that there is a formal procedure for appointments and that succession to the Board is orderly. - 6.2 The Board needs to be satisfied that any director nominee is able to devote sufficient CGC B.2 time to carry out his or her duties or responsibilities effectively. - 6.3 Every director should ensure that he or she can give sufficient time and attention to the affairs of the Group.
+A prospective director should not accept an appointment if he or she cannot do so. - 6.4 Each director should disclose to the Company at the time of his or her appointment, CGC C.1.4 in a timely manner upon any change thereafter, and at such other times as the Board may require: - (a) The number and nature of his or her offices held in public companies or organisations and other significant external time commitments; - (b) the identities of the other public companies or organisations; and - (c) an indication of the time commitment required by each such office or commitment. - 6.5 The Board must not include an independent non-executive director who concurrently holds more than six directorships of issuers listed on the Main Board or GEM by the conclusion of the first annual general meeting of the shareholders (AGM) held on or after 1 July 2028.

+6.6 Where the Board proposes a resolution to elect an individual as an independent non-executive director at a general meeting, it should set out in the circular to shareholders and/or the explanatory statement accompanying the notice of the general meeting the reasons why it believes he or she should be elected and why it considers him or her to be independent.

+6.7 All directors should have formal letters of appointment setting out the key terms and conditions of their appointment.

+6.8 All non-executive directors should be appointed for a specific term, subject to reelection.

+6.9 Where a Board vacancy occurs during the course of the year, the Board may fill the vacancy.
 The Board may also appoint one or more additional directors.
-All directors appointed by the Board should hold office until the next annual general meeting (AGM) of the shareholders and shall then be eligible for re-election at that meeting. - 6.9 At least one-third of the directors appointed by ordinary resolution should retire from office by rotation at each AGM and every director should be subject to retirement at an AGM at least once every three years. - 6.10 If any independent non-executive director has served on the Board (in any capacity) for nine years, his or her re-election and further appointment should be subject to a separate shareholders' resolution.
-The papers distributed to shareholders in respect of that resolution should include the reasons why the Board believes that he or she is still independent and should be re-elected.
+All directors appointed by the Board should hold office until the next AGM of the shareholders and shall then be eligible for re-election at that meeting.